Tampa Bay Buccaneers vs. New England Patriots NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- This contest's over/under is 3.2 points above the 46.3 these two squads combine to allow per game this season.
+- This contest's total is 2.7 points above the 46.3 these two squads combine to surrender per game this season.

-- Buccaneers games this season feature an average total of 53.2 points, a number 3.7 points higher than Sunday's over/under.
+- The average total in Buccaneers games this season is 53.2, 4.2 points more than Sunday's total of 49.

-- The 43.3 PPG average total in Patriots games this season is 6.2 points fewer than this game's over/under.
+- In 2020, games involving the Patriots have averaged a total of 43.3 points, 5.7 fewer than this game's set over/under.

 Buccaneers stats and trends